Dinesh6777/Healbook/README.md

 # Where medical information comes from

-Medical information on health4all comes from high-quality websites, medical professionals, youtube conent and search results.
+Medical information on PreFit comes from high-quality websites, medical professionals, youtube conent and search results.

 1. We find and analyze health-related information from high-quality sites across the web.
 2. Teams of healthcare professionals carefully review and refine the information.